 Personification is a great tool for songs – which is why it is a shame that more singers and songwriters don’t use it.
-See how the literary device makes these songs that much better:
+See how this literary device makes these songs that much better:

-Hummingbird Heartbeat by Katy Perry
+#1: Hummingbird Heartbeat (by Katy Perry)

 When you give me the hummingbird heartbeat